JRChow/Reversi/README.md

 To limit the time the AI spends on searching, a **cutoff test** is introduced.
 So when it is appropriate to cut off the search, it'll call the heuristic function to choose a move.

-The specific cutoff test for this application is easy: ***the depth of the search is limited to 5 levels.*** In other words, *the number of look ahead steps is 5* by default.
-Note this can be modified at line 66 in `reversi_logic.py`.
+The specific cutoff test for this application is easy: ***the depth of the search is limited to 5 levels.*** In other words, ***the number of look ahead steps is 5*** by default.
+If the depth from the current state to the terminal state is less than 5, then the cutoff test is simply the terminal test.

+Note the depth limit can be modified at line 66 in `reversi_logic.py`.

 ### Heuristics Applied